microsoft/dstoolkit-time-series-forecasting/docs/research_and_references/README.md

 # Research and References

-This folder contains documents for research discussions and recommendations that were made throughout the development of the Time Series Forecasting Framework.
+This folder contains documents for research discussions and recommendations that were made throughout the development of the Time Series Forecasting Accelerator.
 It also contains a [resources_and_references](resources_and_references.md) document which lists out many useful resources for time series forecasting.

 Discussions & References: